aptech/docs/docs/CR-csvWriteM.rst

     x = { 1.102  2.001,
           3.041  4.232,
           5.113  6.523 };

     // Specify the optional separator input to be a commar sep = ",";

     // Specify the number of significant digits to print prec = 2;

-    // Write the data to the file 'mydata.csv' ret = csvWriteM(x, "mydata.csv", sep, prec);
+    // Write the data to the file 'myfile.csv' ret = csvWriteM(x, "myfile.csv", sep, prec);

 Append to an existing file
 ++++++++++++++++++++++++++